 If you’re looking to tighten loose skin on your legs and thighs, Innovations Medical has two primary modes of treatment we offer patients at our Dallas and Fort Worth locations:

-- Radiofrequency Tightening: Using our Legend Progressive Skin Tightening and Thermage Skin Tightening treatment.
-Radiofrequency helps tighten skin in the legs and thighs by heating water inside the tissue of the treatment area.
+Radiofrequency Tightening: Using our Legend Progressive Skin Tightening and Thermage Skin Tightening treatment.
+Radiofrequency helps tighten skin on the legs and thighs by heating water inside the tissue of the treatment area.
 Legend Progressive heats the tissue to 40-42º Celsius in a gradual and controlled manner while Thermage heats to a steady 40º Celsius.
 After these procedures, benefits can continue for months with results persisting for years depending on individual patients.

-- Laser Tightening: We use two resurfacing lasers that can help tighten skin in the legs and thighs: Fraxel Re:store and Dual Treatment and SmartXide DOT Laser Treatment.
+Laser Tightening: We use two resurfacing lasers that can help tighten skin in the legs and thighs: Fraxel Re:store and Dual Treatment and SmartXide DOT Laser Treatment.
 These are resurfacing lasers designed to help promote collagen growth below the surface of the skin.
-The laser penetrates skin with microscopic laser beams, making tiny holes in the skin and removing the old, damaged skin cells.
+The laser penetrates the skin with microscopic laser beams, making tiny holes in the skin and removing the old, damaged skin cells.
 The body’s natural healing process then comes and replaces these areas with new skin.
 This process can be repeated as the body heals these microscopic areas.

-You can consult with the caring and experienced team at Innovations Medical to learn more about your options and find out the right treatments for your needs.
+You can consult with the caring and experienced team at Innovations Medical to learn more about your options and find the right treatments for your needs.

 Contact Innovations Medical for Skin Tightening Treatment